trammell/recipe-book/recipe-book.md

 > 2 tablespoons tomato paste
 > 8 ounces fresh spinach leaves, well rinsed and coarsely chopped
 > 8 ounces fresh mustard greens, well rinsed and finely chopped (see Notes)
-> 1½ teaspoons coarse kosher or sea salt
-> ½  pound Doodh Paneer, cut into 1-inch cubes and pan-fried  (see Notes)
+> ½ pound fried paneer, in 1-inch cubes (see Notes)
 > ½ cup heavy cream or half and half
 > 1 teaspoon Garam Masala (see Notes)
+> salt to taste

 1. Heat the oil in a large skillet over medium heat.
 Add the onion, garlic, and ginger, and stir-fry until the onion is light brown, 8 to 10 minutes.